NSF NOIRLab Scientific Acknowledgments

 Acknowledgment:

-The ANTARES project has been supported by the National Science Foundation through a cooperative agreement with the Association of Universities for Research in Astronomy (AURA) for the operation of NOIRLab, through an NSF INSPIRE grant to the University of Arizona (CISE AST1344024, PI: R. Snodgrass), and through a grant from the Heising-Simons Foundation.
+The ANTARES project has been supported by the U.S. National Science Foundation through a cooperative agreement with the Association of Universities for Research in Astronomy (AURA) for the operation of NSF NOIRLab, through an NSF INSPIRE grant to the University of Arizona (CISE AST1344024, PI: R. Snodgrass), and through a grant from the Heising-Simons Foundation.

-ZTF is supported by National Science Foundation grant AST-1440341 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches ElektronenSynchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
+ZTF is supported by U.S. National Science Foundation grant AST-1440341 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches ElektronenSynchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
 Operations are conducted by COO, IPAC, and UW.

 8. Gemini Observatory